 - i.
 If at any time, Contractor's license, registration, certification, or approval to operate a substance use disorder program or provide a DMC-ODS covered service is revoked, suspended, modified, or not renewed outside of DHCS, the Contractor shall notify DHCS Fiscal Management & Accountability Branch by e-mail at DHCSMPF@dhcs.ca.gov and the BHRS Program Analyst within two (2) business days of knowledge of such change. - ii.
-Contractor's certification to participate in the DMC program shall automatically terminate in the event the HR 360 AOD iii.
-If Contractor is under investigation by DHCS or any other state, local or federal law enforcement agency for fraud or abuse, DHCS may temporarily suspend the Contractor from the DMC program, pursuant to W&I 14043.36(a).
-Information Code.
-Section Contractor's administrative sanction status confidential until such time as the action is either completed or resolved.
+Contractor's certification to participate in the DMC program shall automatically terminate in the event the Contractor or its owners, officers or directors are convicted of Medi-Cal fraud, abuse or malfeasance.
+For purposes of this section, a conviction shall include a plea of guilty or nolo contendere. - iii.
+If Contractor is under investigation by DHCS or any other state. local or federal law enforcement agency for fraud or abuse, DHCS may temporarily suspend the Contractor from the DMC program, pursuant to W&I Code, Section 14043.36(a).
+Information about Contractor's administrative sanction status confidential until such time as the action is either completed or resolved.
 The DHCS may also issue a Payment Suspension to Contractor pursuant to W&I Code.
-Section 14107.11 and Code of Federal Regulations, Title 42, section 455.23.
+Section 14107.11 and Code of Federal

+Regulations, Title 42, section 455.23.
 DHCS will authorize BHRS to withhold payments from the DMC Contractor during the time a Payment Suspension is in effect.